ullahsamee/pipeline/README.md

 The pipeline generated a collection of high-affinity protein binders specifically targeting the extracellular region of CD20, with strong predicted binding affinity, structural stability, and specificity for the target epitope while minimizing interaction with the cell membrane.

+Our designs have been submitted to the BioML Challenge and are currently being experimentally tested alongside approximately 12,000 other designs from participating teams.
+Results are expected in early 2025.

 ## Advanced Configuration

 ### RFDiffusion Parameters